teks/squadron-commander/HOWTOPLAY.md

     * Non-player-controlled units are given new orders if needed.
     * If a vessel didn't fight this tick, shields recharge and repairs are performed.

-The author decided to model space in two dimensions, which is a sin, but in the sinful tradition of space games generally.
 Objects' positions in space are given by a pair of floating point values, (X, Y), oriented as in algebra class.
 Distances are in light years.
-At this scale, vessels can't encounter each other, as allies nor enemies, unless their coordinates are very nearly equal.
+At the scale of light years, vessels can't encounter each other, as allies nor enemies, unless their coordinates are very nearly equal.
+Likewise sublight travel is irrelevant at this scale, so it is not implemented.
-Likewise, due to scale, sublight movement is neglected.
 Per cinematic convention, superluminal travel is in straight lines, with instantaneous acceleration.

 To view the entire strategic map use `sm`.
 Use `map` to zoom in on smaller areas.
 To view the coordinates of an object, rounded off to hundredths of a light year, use `ls` or `sh`.
-All this output is highly approximate, useful for reasoning spatially but not precisely.
+Such output is highly approximate, useful for reasoning spatially but not precisely.
 Two vessels could appear to have equal positions but still be separated by billions of miles.
 "Space is big," and light years are enormous.